Hridai/Football_Matchday_Summarizer/README.md

 # Football_Matchday_Summarizer
 Pulls scores, scorers and tables (live and past results) via an API.
-GUI built using TKINTER
+GUI built using TKINTER (being replaced with an enaml interface)

 # Why
 To get familiar with basic UI programming in Python and resolving JSON outputs and outputting it in a useful way